March 17, 2021

 In addition, your cloud-based and mobile-friendly platform means that onboarding new employees can be done completely remote.

 This onboarding course has four modules: Company Values, Cross-Selling, Store Procedures, and Suggestive Selling.

 Without a doubt, these topics speak to the needs of most retailers.
 However, when you think about it, they speak to many other sales niches as well.
 For example, real estate agents (estate agents) could customize the modules to company values, organizational-culture, cross-selling, agency procedures, and suggestive selling.
-Almost any sales area – insurance, pharmaceutical, beauty products, etc. – could quickly tweak this course to suit their needs.
+Even regional sales representatives selling insurance in the US, pharmaceuticals in Australia, or beauty products in Singapore could quickly tweak this course to suit their needs.

 As you can see, this course is real, not theoretical.
 Knowing which payment options to accept is critical information for new hires.
 It is “must need” data that you would include in your remote onboarding program.